-This course incorporates concepts of physical and behavioral health in order to enhance their ability to promote high-quality, safe, family-centered nursing care to pediatric clients and their families within a variety of healthcare settings.
+This course incorporates concepts of physical and behavioral health in order to enhance their ability to promote high-quality, safe, familycentered nursing care to pediatric clients and their families within a variety of healthcare settings.

-Co-requisites for readmission: NUR 4132S and
+Co-requisites: All S1 courses.
+Co-requisites for readmission: NUR 4132S and NUR 4332.

-NUR 4332.